epics-docs/epics-docs/specs/EPICSBuildFacility.rst

    INSTALL_ABC = $(INSTALL_LOCATION)/abc

 The INSTALL_ABC directory should be a subdirectory of
 $(INSTALL_LOCATION).
-The ﬁle type ABC should be target architecture independent (alh ﬁles, medm ﬁles, edm ﬁles.
+The file type ABC should be target architecture independent (alh files, medm files, edm files.

-Optional rules necessary for ﬁles of type ABC should be put in a RULES_ABC ﬁle.
+Optional rules necessary for files of type ABC should be put in a RULES_ABC file.

-The module developer installs new CONFIG_ABC and RULES_ABC ﬁles for the new ﬁle type into the directory $(INSTALL_LOCATION)/cfg by including the following Makeﬁle line:
+The module developer installs new CONFIG_ABC and RULES_ABC files for the new file type into the directory $(INSTALL_LOCATION)/cfg by including the following Makefile line:

    CFG += CONFIG_ABC RULES_ABC

-Files of type ABC are installed into INSTALL_ABC directory by adding a line like the following to a Makeﬁle.
+Files of type ABC are installed into INSTALL_ABC directory by adding a line like the following to a Makefile.

    ABC += <filename1> <filename2> <filename3>

-Since the ﬁles in $(INSTALL_LOCATION)/cfg directory are now included by the base conﬁg ﬁles, the ABC += deﬁnition lines are available for use by later src directory Makeﬁles in the same module or by other modules with a RELEASE line pointing to the TOP of this module.
+Since the files in $(INSTALL_LOCATION)/cfg directory are now included by the base config files, the ABC += definition lines are available for use by later src directory Makefiles in the same module or by other modules with a RELEASE line pointing to the TOP of this module.

 Assemblies
 ^^^^^^^^^^

-A single output ﬁle is generated from assembling speciﬁed snippet ﬁles.
+A single output file is generated from assembling specified snippet files.
-Snippet ﬁle names start with numbers and are sorted when the snippets are concatenated: ﬁrst by the number, then alphabetical by the remaining part of the name.
-(This mechanism is conceptually similar to the Linux convention of collecting conﬁguration ﬁle snippets in \*.d directories.)
+Snippet file names start with numbers and are sorted when the snippets are concatenated: first by the number, then alphabetical by the remaining part of the name.
+(This mechanism is conceptually similar to the Linux convention of collecting configuration file snippets in \*.d directories.)

-Snippets with ﬁle names not starting with a number or ending in ’~’ are ignored.
-The speciﬁed snippets are processed in the order they appear on the command line.
-Multiple snippets with the same number are concatenated. ”Commands” (tags in the snippet name) can be used to control the treatment of snippets with the same number:
+Snippets with file names not starting with a number or ending in �~� are ignored.
+The specified snippets are processed in the order they appear on the command line.
+Multiple snippets with the same number are concatenated.
+"Commands" (tags in the snippet name) can be used to control the treatment of snippets with the same number:

 -  D - Default.